Origins of the American Civil War: Nullification crisis

-The American System, advocated by Henry Clay in Congress and supported by many nationalist supporters of the War of 1812 such as John C. Calhoun, was a program for rapid economic modernization featuring protective tariffs, internal improvements at federal expense, and a national bank.
-The purpose was to develop American industry and international commerce.
-Since iron, coal, and water power were mainly in the North, this tax plan was doomed to cause rancor in the South, where economies were agriculture-based.
-Southerners claimed it demonstrated favoritism toward the North.

 President Andrew Jackson viewed South Carolina's attempts to nullify the tariffs of 1828 and 1832 as tantamount to treason.

 The nation suffered an economic downturn throughout the 1820s, and South Carolina was particularly affected.
 The highly protective Tariff of 1828 (called the "Tariff of Abominations" by its detractors), designed to protect American industry by taxing imported manufactured goods, was enacted into law during the last year of the presidency of John Quincy Adams.
 Opposed in the South and parts of New England, the expectation of the tariff's opponents was that with the election of Andrew Jackson the tariff would be significantly reduced.

 By 1828 South Carolina state politics increasingly organized around the tariff issue.
 When the Jackson administration failed to take any actions to address their concerns, the most radical faction in the state began to advocate that the state declare the tariff null and void within South Carolina.
 In Washington, an open split on the issue occurred between Jackson and his vice-president John C. Calhoun, the most effective proponent of the constitutional theory of state nullification through his 1828 "South Carolina Exposition and Protest".

 Congress enacted a new tariff in 1832, but it offered the state little relief, resulting in the most dangerous sectional crisis since the Union was formed.
 Some militant South Carolinians even hinted at withdrawing from the Union in response.
 The newly elected South Carolina legislature then quickly called for the election of delegates to a state convention.
 Once assembled, the convention voted to declare null and void the tariffs of 1828 and 1832 within the state.
 President Andrew Jackson responded firmly, declaring nullification an act of treason.
 He then took steps to strengthen federal forts in the state.